-2. Student Organization Conduct Meetings Conducted by a Panel

-- i.
-When cases are referred to a panel for adjudication the panel will be made up of the Senior Coordinator of Student Conduct and Development or designee and two additional panel members. - ii.
-A representative from the investigation team may attend and participate in the conduct meeting in order to elaborate on the findings, provide clarification, and answer questions. - iii.
-Appeals may be conducted by a panel made up of the VPSA or Designee from the Student Affairs Leadership Team, the AVPSA or Designee, plus a student representative.
+- 2) Student Organization Conduct Meetings Conducted by a Panel - a.
+When cases are referred to a panel for adjudication the panel will be made up of the Senior Coordinator of Student Conduct and Development or designee and two additional panel members. - b.
+A representative from the investigation team may attend and participate in the conduct meeting in order to elaborate on the findings, provide clarification, and answer questions. - c.
+Appeals may be conducted by a panel made up of the VPSA or Designee from the Student Affairs Leadership Team, the AVPSA or Designee, plus astudent representative.
 Appeals will be file review only.
-See Appeal Guidelines for additional information.

-H. Individual and/or Organizational Sanctions
+See Appeal Guidelines for additional information. - H. Individual and/or Organizational Sanctions One or more of the following sanctions may be imposed upon any student(s) or organization(s) found to have violated the Student Conduct Code.
+Sanctions include but may not be limited to: